 Minneapolis College forbids the possession, use, or distribution of illegal drugs on campus.
-This includes but is not limited to possession, sale, and use, growing, manufacturing and making of narcotic drugs.
-Exceptions would be drugs prescribed by a doctor's order.
+This includes but is not limited to possession, sale, and use, growing, manufacturing and production of drugs.

 The state of being under the influence of a controlled substance is prohibited in all Minneapolis College campus buildings.